 To support the Repsol Group's financial requirements, the Company has established a Euro Medium Term Note Programme (EMTN Programme), which is jointly issued with Repsol Europe Finance S.a.r.l. and guaranteed by Repsol S.A.
-On May 31, 2023, the EMTN Programme increased from a maximum of EUR 10 billion to EUR 13 billion and was renewed to allow hybrid bond issues.

-No new bonds were issued by the Company during 2023 under the EMTN Programme, but in 2023 the below listed bonds issued under the EMTN Programme suffered the following changes:
+No new bonds were issued by the Company during 2024 under the EMTN Programme, but in 2024 the below listed bonds issued under the EMTN Programme had the following change: